octopusthink/nautilus/styleguide/docs/typography.md

 - Line height should be at least a space-and-a-half within paragraphs.
 (1.5) Spacing between paragraphs should be at least 1.5 times the line height.
 - Font size should be a minimum of 16px.
 Use relative units to ensure that text can be resized by users.

-### Use hierarchy to improve understanding of content.
+### Use hierarchy to improve understanding of content

 Remember, nobody reads on the web.
 When text is very dense, it becomes hard to read and find what you're looking for.

 Use a variety of elements for displaying text: headings, lists, and inline emphasis will help guide readers through text.

-### Typography should function independent of colour.
+### Typography should function independent of colour

 Type colour should be carefully considered, with legibility and accessibility as paramount concerns.

 As a rule, most type should be set in a neutral colour that contrasts well with the background.
 Use colour only for primary actions or to highlight interactivity.

-## What does Foundation provide?
+## What does Foundation provide

 - A palette of named font families to apply to your theme.
 - A harmonic scale of type sizes.